How to Wash Your Down Jacket

 Here’s how to wash your down jacket at home:

 - Find a front-loading washing machine; the agitator of a top-loader can damage down feathers.
-If you don’t have a front-loader at home (or wherever tonight’s bivy might be), head over to the local laundromat.
+If you don’t have a front-loader at home, head over to the local laundromat.

 - After the wash cycle, make sure the jacket gets a thorough rinse; maybe set it for an extra cycle.